-Head over to The Savvy Couple Shop and add it to your cart.
-You will get instructions on how to download The Budget Binder and you will be well on your way to budgeting success and financial freedom!
+You will get instructions on how to download it and you will be well on your way to budgeting success and financial freedom!

-Now is your chance to get your life back under control one dollar at a time.
-Grab yourself a copy of The Budget Binder today!
+Now is your chance to get your life under control in an easy way, one dollar at a time.